JustArchiNET/ASF-ui/.github/FEATURES.md

 # Commands page

-1. `clear`: Clears the entire terminal output.
+1. `clear`: clears the entire terminal output.

-2. `commands`: Lists all available commands.
+2. `commands`: lists all available commands.

-3. `help <command>`: Displays a short description of the command.
+3. `help <command>`: displays a short description of the command.

 ## Shortcuts

-1. `CTRL + A`: Moves the cursor to the start of the curent line.
+1. `CTRL + A`: moves the cursor to the start of the curent line.

-2. `CTRL + K`: Removes all characters after the cursor position to the end of the line.
+2. `CTRL + K`: removes all characters after the cursor position to the end of the line.

-3. `CTRL + L`: Clears the entire terminal output.
+3. `CTRL + L`: clears the entire terminal output.

 ## Miscellaneous